How to Make a Cannabis Tincture: Easy Cold Alcohol Extraction

 Once the two hours are up, it’s time for another shake – and then we strain!
 Remove the jar of mixed cannabis and alcohol from the freezer, and shake it again for an additional 5 minutes.
 (We don’t need the jar of plain alcohol at this time.)

 Next we’re going to strain the tincture through two mediums: cheesecloth first to filter the larger plant material, and then a finer coffee filter to further remove unwanted lipids and other residue.

 First set up the coffee filter straining station.
 We find it easiest to set a small coffee filter in the top of a separate clean pint glass jar, fold it over the rim of the jar, and then screw on a lid ring to hold it in place.
 The cannabis tincture takes a while to seep through the filter, so holding it by hand isn’t fun.

 Next, put cheesecloth over the jar that contains the cannabis-alcohol mixture (we use the ring trick again) and slowly pour it through the cheesecloth and into the coffee filter jar.
 See the photos below.

 Now return the jar of remaining cannabis to the freezer while the first wash liquid is straining through the coffee filter (about 10 minutes).

 Now it’s time for the second and final wash.
 This step helps extract any final remaining cannabinoids from the plant material into your homemade cannabis tincture.

-Simply repeat steps 3 and 4.
+Grab the jar of cannabis that was in the freezer while the first wash strained (for about 10 minutes) and then repeat the washing/straining process from steps 3 and 4.
 Add the remaining 3 ounces of cold plain alcohol to the cannabis jar, add a lid, shake vigorously for 5 minutes, and strain through the cheesecloth and coffee filter once again – pouring it into the same filter and jar as the first wash.

 Step 6: Reduce